webshotarchive/github-action/README.md

 ```

 Or to just upload images to Webshot Archive and skip comments (and not install
-the Github App) you may disable comments with `comment: false`:
+the GitHub App) you may disable comments with `comment: false`:

 ```yaml
    - name: WebshotArchive Action